Table of Contents

 - Symptoms and Clinical Signs of Infectious Mononucleosis

 Definition of Infectious Mononucleosis

-Infectious mononucleosis is a viral infectious disease caused by the pathogen Epstein-Barr virus (EBV) and it is associated especially with fever, angina, pharyngitis and lymphadenopathy.
+Infectious mononucleosis is a viral infectious disease caused by the pathogen Epstein-Barr virus (EBV).
+It is associated with fever, angina, pharyngitis, and lymphadenopathy.
 EBV belongs to the group of human herpes viruses.

 Epidemiology of Infectious Mononucleosis

-> 95 % of people worldwide will be infected with EBV during their lifetime.
+> 95% of people worldwide will be infected with EBV during their lifetimes.

-Infectious mononucleosis occurs more frequently in spring and autumn.
-Above all, children and adolescents aged 15-19 years are affected.
+Infectious mononucleosis was first described in 1920.
+It occurs more frequently in spring and autumn.
+Children and adolescents aged 15–19 years are affected most often.
 EBV seroprevalence is dependent on age, socioeconomic status, ethnicity, and gender.

 Etiology and Pathogenesis of Infectious Mononucleosis

-The Epstein-Barr virus belongs to the human herpes viruses (HHV): HHV 4.
-The human pathogenic enveloped double-stranded DNA virus was first discovered in 1964 from M. Epstein and Y. Barr from the B lymphocytes of a patient with Burkitt lymphoma.
+EBV belongs to the human herpesviruses (HHV): HHV 4.
+The human pathogenic enveloped double-stranded DNA virus was first discovered in 1964 by M. Epstein and Y. Barr from the B lymphocytes of a patient with Burkitt lymphoma.

-EBV has an exceptionally high species specificity: it replicates almost exclusively in human epithelial cells of the oropharynx and in B lymphocytes.
+EBV has an exceptionally high species specificity; the virus replicates almost exclusively in human epithelial cells of the oropharynx and in B lymphocytes.